sealingtech/EDCOP/docs/installation_guide.rst

 - https://apps.<fqdn>/
 - https://ceph.<fqdn>/

 These will need to be pointed at one of the servers (usually the master).
-When adding new capabilities that have an Ingress (for example Kibana) you will need to add a new entry in order to deploy this capability.
+When adding new capabilities that have an Ingress (for example Kibana) you will need to add a new entry to your hosts file in order to deploy this capability.

 Building ISO image